Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

   * File: **HookCounterTwo.js**
   * Change state value base on previous value.
   * Essential because, when multiple `setCount()` is executed for the same `count` value.
 Then to save performance React group the setCount() execution into one.
     In such case the count is only incremented once.
-For example using forLoop
+For example when using for Loop and updating state without prevState value.
+  * Changing state value without noting down the previous state value, is vulnarable to bug.

 <br/>